decentralized-identity/didcomm-messaging/routing.md

 **type**: MUST be `DIDComm`.

 **serviceEndpoint**: MUST contain a URI for a transport specified in the [transports] section of this spec, or a URI from Alternative Endpoints.
+Endpoints from the [transports] section SHOULD be used only for the reception of DIDComm messages.

 **routingKeys**: An optional ordered array of strings referencing keys to be used when preparing the message for transmission as specified in the [Routing] section of this spec.